 Is there a minimum age for enrolment to the degree?

 Students must be at least 18 years of age by the end of the first academic year after enrolment at LIS.
-This means that for the 2022 cohort, only applicants who are 18 or over by 1st June 2023 will be considered eligible for entry.

 How do I apply?